jovonho/SQLScreen_Scraper/README.md

 From the project directory, run `py -m venv .venv` to create the virtual env in the `.venv` directory.

 Then, run `.venv/Scripts/activate` to activate it.

-The virtual env is a
+Your command prompt should change to reflect this.

-Install the requirement dependencies using `py -m pip install -r requirements.txt`.
+Now, install the project dependencies using `py -m pip install -r requirements.txt`.

 ### Init project and launch
 Check `config/db.ini` and modify it with your info if necessary.